acidburn0zzz/nolith-release-tools/doc/rake-tasks.md

 This project includes several Rake tasks to automate parts of the release process.

+Generally these tasks are executed via [ChatOps](./chatops.md) and should not need to be run directly.

 ## Setup

 1. Install the required dependencies with Bundler: